Yakuhito/yakuhito.github.io/_posts/2021-10-16-double-hash-time-locked-contracts.md

 ## Intro

 If you've met me or seen [my Twitter](https://twitter.com/yakuh1t0) recently, you probably know about yakuSwap.
-In short, I made an attempt at enabling users to swap cryptocurrencies from two different blockchains in a trustless way.
+In short, I attempted to enable users to swap cryptocurrencies from two different blockchains in a trustless way.
 The biggest problem so far is time: it takes a little too long to perform a swap.
 With DHTLCs, I hope that I can bring the swap period down to 10-20 minutes, depending on the confirmation times of the blockchains involved.

 To understand why DHTLCs are better than HTLCs, you need to know why 'original' HTLC-based swaps take so much time.
-The process involves sending money to a contract, waiting for the transaction confirmation on one blockchain, sending money to a second contract, and then waiting for enough confirmations on the second blockchain (what happens afterwards is irrelevant for this examples).
-The order is transaction 1, confirmation 1, transaction 2, conirmation 2.
+The process involves sending money to a contract, waiting for the transaction confirmation on one blockchain, sending money to a second contract, and then waiting for enough confirmations on the second blockchain (what happens afterward is irrelevant for this example).
+The order is transaction 1, confirmation 1, transaction 2, confirmation 2.
 Issuing transaction 2 before confirmation 1 is risky, as is proceeding before confirmation 2.
 But here's a simple question: What would happen if both transactions could be safely issued at the same time?
-That way, they could be confirmed in 'parallel', decreasing the time required for this timely step of a cross-chain atomic swap by around 50%.
+That way, they could be confirmed in 'parallel', decreasing the time required for this step of a cross-chain atomic swap by around 50%.

 To understand how this is possible, let me define what a DHTLC is.

 ## Double-Hash Time-Locked Contracts

-As a recap, here's the rules that I used [when I explained HTLCs](https://blog.kuhi.to/crypto-sorcery-trading-cryptocurrencies-without-a-trusted-third-party):
+As a recap, here are the rules that I used [when I explained HTLCs](https://blog.kuhi.to/crypto-sorcery-trading-cryptocurrencies-without-a-trusted-third-party):
   * When the contract is created, the issuer provides an address that the coins locked in the contract need to be transferred to.
-The coins will only be sent if someone provides a value that, when hashed, matches a hardcoded hash. (hash lock)
+The coins will only be sent if someone provides a value that, when hashed, matches a hard-coded hash. (hash lock)
   * If the contract is more than n blocks old, all the locked money just returns to the sender. (time lock)

 A Double-Hash Time-Locked Contract (DHTLC) is very similar to a Hash Time-Locked Contract (or however you want to spell it; the acronym is still HTLC), except for one thing: instead of a hash, the contract uses two hashes to unlock the transaction.
 The time lock is identical, but the hash lock requires two values whose hashes need to match two hardcoded values.